alexeyza/startup-programming/resources/README.md

 ### Screen Recording

 These tools can help you create demo videos, and tutorial videos for your application.
-Use [this](https://www.youtube.com/watch?v=kRAO-gf67nM) for inspiration.
+Use [this demo video](https://www.youtube.com/watch?v=kRAO-gf67nM) for inspiration.

 **On Windows OS:**